Grit (TV network)

-Grit is an American free-to-air television network owned by the Katz Broadcasting subsidiary of the E. W. Scripps Company.
-The network features classic westerns - both TV series and films - targeted at men between the ages of 25 and 54 years old.
+Grit (stylized in all caps as GRIT) is an American free-to-air television network owned by the Scripps Networks subsidiary of the E. W. Scripps Company.
+The network features classic Westerns, both TV series and films.

 The network is available in many media markets via the digital subchannels of free-to-air television stations and on the digital tiers of select cable providers through a local affiliate of the network.